ECMWFCode4Earth/wildfire-forecasting/docker/README.md

 You can now access the JupyterLab on `localhost:8080` with all the goodness of GPUs for training, testing and inference.

 **Note**: If you run into issues with shared memory while performing inference or training, use the `--shm-size` flag in `docker run` or the run time `shm_size` argument in `docker-compose` to increase the shared memory allocated to Docker.
+You can also set `--ipc=host` to alleviate any shared memory issues in PyTorch worker pids.